JMED106/psfrag-gtk/README.rst

 You can provide optional substitution files with the option [-s subs-file.tex].

-$ pyfrag epsfile.eps -s subs-file.tex.
+$ pyfrag epsfile.eps -s subs-file.tex